Skip to content

 When jobs fail, they are marked as Errored (E).
 To see a quick summary of the error messages for all failed jobs without digging into individual log files, run:

-simmate engine error-summary
+simmate compute error-summary

 This command will print the WorkItem ID followed by the exception message, making it easy to identify common failure modes across your cluster.